realness-online/web/docs/architecture.md

 `Item` parses [HTML](https://www.w3.org/TR/microdata/) into JavaScript objects.

-### `@/helpers`
+### `@/use/itemid`

-`itemid` is utility method for getting information based on [itemId](https://www.w3.org/TR/microdata/).
+a utility method for getting information based on [itemId](https://www.w3.org/TR/microdata/).
 This is my favorite class.
 It's where CSS, JavaScript and HTML play each of their parts perfectly.

 The other utility methods are standard.